 - Disbarments: 5

 LPO and LLLT Discipline System

 Limited practice officers (LPOs) and limited license legal technicians (LLLTs) are also authorized to practice law in Washington, through regulatory systems administered by the WSBA.
 A Washington Supreme Court-mandated regulatory board oversees each limited license.
 Each licensee is subject to license-specific rules of professional conduct and disciplinary procedural rules.
 The WSBA administers a discipline system for each of these licenses.
-At the end of 2020, there were 823 LPOs and 47 LLLTs actively licensed to practice.
-In 2020, the WSBA received three disciplinary grievances against LPOs and no disciplinary grievances against LLLTs.
+At the end of 2021, there were 802 LPOs and 66 LLLTs actively licensed to practice.
+In 2021, the WSBA received three disciplinary grievances against LPOs and three disciplinary grievances against LLLTs.

 Lawyer Disability Matters